by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Spectrograms intimidate people.
 All those colors, no obvious labels, and the one time you tried to read one, someone on Reddit told you that you were wrong.
 Fair.

-But a Schumann spectrogram is really just a heat map with three variables: time, frequency, and intensity.
+But a Schumann Resonance spectrogram is really just a heat map with three variables: time, frequency, and intensity.
 Once you know where each lives, you can read electromagnetic weather in about five seconds flat.

-The Axes
+The Three Axes

 Horizontal = time.
 Left is older, right is newer.
 Most Schumann spectrograms cover between 8 hours and 3 days.
 The Tomsk spectrogram on our dashboard shows roughly 3 days.
 If the right edge is black, that's not "calm" — it's a data gap where the image was recently regenerated.